Ambre-io/bashortcut/README.md

 ## 🪟 Tmux - Terminal Multiplexer - Boilerplate

-Before, I turned on all my dev tools for 15 minutes every morning.

-Now, I type the (autocompleted) Tmux session name that launches the whole working environment.

-Thanks to a Tmux session I take 15 minutes to have a coffee with my colleagues.
+Take 15 minutes to have a coffee while your tmux session launches all your work environment.

-### A Tmux session is a set of windows and panes executing commands that can be saved and restored in a shell script:
+A Tmux session is a set of windows and panes in a terminal, executing commands that can be saved and restored in a shell script:

 - windows 0: run editors and tools
 - windows 1: show frontend git status